Three in court for murder of Emalahleni chief whip Xoliseka Lali

 Lali, 43, was fatally shot by unknown suspects at his rented apartment in South East Village, Komani, on July 21.

-“The SAPS confirm that investigations into this matter remain active and appeal to the public to refrain from speculation.
-The judicial process will be respected, and updates will be provided as appropriate,” police spokesperson Brig Nobuntu Gantana said.
+“The SAPS confirm that investigations into this matter remain active and appeal to the public to refrain from speculation,” police spokesperson Brig Nobuntu Gantana said.

+“The judicial process will be respected, and updates will be provided as appropriate.”

 TimesLIVE